xxh/xxh/README.md

 **Hermetic**.
 If you delete `~/.xxh` directory from the remote host then xxh has never been on the host.
 If files appears outside xxh home directory feel free to report about this cases.

-**Fork-ready**.
-Every repo could be forked, customized and used without waiting of package management system, xxh releases or any third party.
+**Be open and fork-ready**.
+Every repo could be forked, customized and reused without waiting for package management system, xxh releases or any third party.
+Currently supported five shells and the count could be grow by community.

 **Do more**.
 The xxh packages are not only about shells.
-Any type of tool or code could be behind "shell entrypoint".
+Any type of tool or code could be behind entrypoint.
 If you want to play Super Mario on the remote host just put it as entrypoint.

-**Be open**.
-Currently supported five shells and the count could be grow by community.

 ## Examples of use cases
 ### Python everywhere with xonsh